Rousey's 'Our Fight' might be best book on WWE's machinations yet (2024)

 And it was only after WWE was basically arm-barred into it, following a global social media backlash to #givedivasachance after Divas were given a total of thirty seconds — less time than it takes most people to read this paragraph — for a nationally televised tag match.
 Four women were given less time to collectively wrestle than every single man on the roster got for his intro music alone.

 Presented this information as a person outside of the wrestling world you might draw the conclusion that there is a troubling foundational sexist, patriarchal culture within the WWE.
 You would be right.
 I have nothing but respect for the female wrestlers who paved the way for women wrestlers today.
-And nothing but disgust for the amount of sexist, degrading bullsh*t they were put through.
+And nothing but disgust for the amount of sexist, degrading bullshit they were put through.

 ButOur Fight, which came out in April 2024, and written with her sister, journalist Maria Burns Ortiz, has so much more going for it than the headline-grabbing slams.